neelsmith/greek102/docs/syllabus/grades/index.md

 Each portfolio assignment earns one point for a complete submission on time, and a second point if it fulfills all the requirements for a satisfactory grade by the deadline for revisions.

-Portfolio assignments may be revised as often as you like up to the deadline for revisions for each module. s
+Portfolio assignments may be revised as often as you like up to the deadline for revisions for each module.

 The total points you can earn in this category is 18.